consequencesunintended/perceptual-inpainting/README.md

-# Colour-Induced Perceptual Inpainting in the Visual Cortex
+# The Role of Chromatic Stimuli in Modulating Perceptual Inpainting within the Visual Cortex